minahilikram/adt-hashmap/docs/analysis.md

 ## References

 [Here](http://www.cse.yorku.ca/~oz/hash.html) is a reference for the algorithm to write the hashFunction; it has been somewhat changed.
-[Here](http://www.daniweb.com/software-development/c/code/216770/permutations-of-a-string-using-recursion) is this website to help me come up with my permutation function.
+[Here](http://www.daniweb.com/software-development/c/code/216770/permutations-of-a-string-using-recursion) is this website I used to help me come up with my permutation function.